Frequently Asked Questions

 Why would I request an autopsy?

-Private autopsies can be performed in the funeral home where the body is located or in facility provided by National Autopsy Services LLC.
+Private autopsies can be performed in the funeral home where the body is located or in facility provided by National Forensic Autopsy and Toxicology Services LLC.

 Will the hospital where my family member died perform an autopsy?